Finding Jobs for Former Police Officers

 Looking Forward to Life After Law Enforcement

-Just as there are many and more reasons to be a police officer, there are also many reasons one may wish to leave law enforcement.
+Just as there are many and more reasons to be a police officer, there are also many reasons one may tire of law enforcement.
 In order to make a successful transition, officers should accentuate their positive traits and make it known that they are exactly the people employers are looking for.